Check-And-Connect/Trainer-Tracker/README.md

 # Check and Connect: Trainer Tracker

-Trainer Tracker is a full-stack web application that is used by the Check and Connect program to track local trainers in 9 states.
+Trainer Tracker is a full-stack web application that is used by the Check and Connect program to track local trainers in multiple states.
 National trainers are able to monitor the completion status of certifications, training sessions, and workshops for every local trainer.

 ## Live on Heroku:
 check-and-connect.herokuapp.com